gregmeszaros/nfc-cold-wallet/README.md

 Duration: **4-6 weeks**

 ## How to securely encrypt BIP-39 seed words?
-- The idea is the mobile would allow to create some random questions, such as date of births, important dates etc
+- The idea is the mobile app would allow to create some random questions, such as date of births, important dates etc
 - The app won't store the answers, they will only be asked when the user tries to write the seed to the NFC tag
 - Using this information and/or a custom passphrase the data will be encrypted and written to the NFC tag